 I am a Young Graduate in the Sales and Marketing Department of TotalEnergies Marketing Ghana PLC.
+I hold a Bachelor's degree in French, Geography and Resource Development from the University of Ghana, Legon.
 I was inspired by the performance of past Young Graduates who are currently excelling in their roles to apply for this Program.
 The opportunity to participate in the TotalEnergies' Young Graduate Program is honouring.
 My exposure to practical marketing operations within the oil and gas sector has been very insightful.
 I am privileged to collaborate with Team members who are helpful and dedicated to the mission of the Company.
 I look forward to completing the Program successfully and taking up employment with the Company while mentoring young talents.